cfl-temple/portfolio/_pages/team/serena-wu.md

     year: 2026
 ---

-Serena WU is a master student in Electrical and Computer Engineering at Temple University, research interest was multi-agent AI applications.
+Serena Wu is a master’s student in Electrical and Computer Engineering at Temple University, specializing in multi-agent AI applications.